Some of these facts about the Great Wall of China will surprise you. Myths have been perpetuated for decades about the grand structure.

 Is the Great Wall One of the Seven Ancient Wonders of the World?

-Despite the age and size, the Great Wall of China never made it onto the list of seven wonders.
+Despite the age and size, the Great Wall of China never made it on the original list of seven wonders.
 Perhaps that's a good thing: the only remaining ancient wonder that has not been destroyed is the Great Pyramid at Giza!

 Did the Great Wall Protect China?

-Unfortunately, the hard labor and monumental effort didn't quite pay off.
+Unfortunately, the hard labor and monumental effort didn't pay off in terms of national defense.
 The Great Wall never managed to keep out invaders from the north.
-It only slowed them down a bit.
+It only slowed them down a little.
 In fact, Manchurian nomads regularly made raids over the wall for years.
 They eventually controlled parts of China for 250 years.

 Despite ultimately failing strategically, the wall did serve as a highway system for moving troops and goods through tough terrain, and signal towers provided an important communication network.
-Although raiders could circumvent the wall, it did provide observation and served as an early warning system to alert others that trouble on horseback was coming.
+Before telephone and internet access, the wall was the closest thing to a communication network that existed on earth.
+Although raiders could circumvent the wall, it did provide numerous observation posts.
+This functioned as an early warning system to alert others that trouble on horseback was coming.

-The Great Wall of China was a minor annoyance in the way for invaders throughout China's history, but it did provide jobs and wealth redistribution — as well as an outlet for banishing prisoners to go work in labor camps.
+The Great Wall of China was a minor annoyance in the way for invaders throughout China's history, but it did provide jobs and wealth redistribution.
+It was frequently used as an outlet for banishing prisoners to go work in labor camps.

 How Old Is the Great Wall of China?